-No. Gap in controls and/or assurance Action Required Exec Lead Due Date Progress Update BRAG 1 The need for a refreshed Leadership Strategy The Leadership Strategy will be presented to the Quality Committee and Board in January 2023.
-Executive Director of People and Culture January 2023 Completed - The Strategy has been to Executive Team, Senior Leadership Group and Quality Committee and is now approved.
-Please refer to action 2 for the next steps. В 2 The need to embed the Leadership Strategy The Trust will launch the Leadership Strategy and Programme in April 2023 following presentation to the Quality Committee in January.
-Executive Director of People and Culture July 2023 Activities for marketing the programme will commence from April 2023.
-Arrangements for the administration of the programme are being established.
-Regular reporting to the Quality Committee will take place.
-A 3 Full roll out of the behaviour framework Additional communications and OD support with individual teams.
-Executive Director of People and Culture March 2023 The Workforce Innovation Team are working with individual teams around implementation of the Behaviour Framework.
-The Behaviour Framework is reflected in appraisal documentation and is starting to formally be included in the recruitment processes.
-An update to the Quality Committee will be provided in March 2023.
-G 4 Capacity of staff network members to support the delivery of the inclusion agenda Explore the option for some protected time.
-Executive Director of People and Culture July 2023 A paper has been developed to provide a rationale for supporting the networks with protected time and a small budget.
-This was included in the People & Culture business case which has been refused for progression.
-The recommendation to seek external funding will now be explored, however there is a risk to this work progressing at the scale and pace required without this.
-Due to this development, it has been necessary to review the completion date.
-A
+No. Gap in controls and/or assurance Action Required Exec Lead Due Date Progress Update 1 The need for a refreshed Leadership Strategy The Leadership Strategy will be presented to the Quality Committee and Board in January 2023.
+Executive Director of People and Culture January 2023 Completed - The Strate Leadership Group and C Please refer to action 2 2 The need to embed the Leadership Strategy The Trust will launch the Leadership Strategy and Programme in April 2023 following presentation to the Quality Committee in January.
+Executive Director of People and Culture July 2023 Activities for marketing 2023.
+Arrangements fo being established.
+Reg will take place.
+3 Full roll out of the behaviour framework Additional communications and OD support with individual teams.
+Executive Director of People and Culture March 2023 The Workforce Innovation teams around implement The Behaviour Framework documentation and is st recruitment processes.
+An update to the Quality 2023.
+4 Capacity of staff network members to support the delivery of the inclusion agenda Explore the option for some protected time.
+Executive Director of People and Culture July 2023 A paper has been devel the networks with protect included in the People & refused for progression. funding will now be expl progressing at the scale this development, it has date.